How does cooking spray contain zero calories?

-If you want to be super strict and be as accurate as possible, you can certainly estimate these calories, but I truly don’t think it’s worth it.
+If you want to be super strict and be as accurate as possible, you can certainly estimate these calories based on the averages I laid out above, but I truly don’t think it’s worth it.

-If an extra 20 calories stresses you out, you need to stick around and read my posts so I can help ya repair your relationship with food!
+If an extra 20 calories stresses you out, you need to stick around here and read my posts so I can help ya repair your relationship with food!
 I just want to help educate you here, not scare you.

 Let’s say your cooking spray adds 30 calories to your meal.
 You thought it was 0, so now you’re stressed that you missed those extra 30 calories.

-First and foremost, 30 calories are not going to be the difference of hitting your goals or not- I promise.
+First and foremost, 30 calories are not going to be the difference between hitting your goals or not- I promise.

 That small amount of calories burned or consumed is going to even itself out over time- it’s not worth stressing about!